This is a quick guide on how to easily create a DHIS2 instance on your local machine and setup the DHIS2 CLI.

 The d2 cluster command will allow you to launch a new cluster and create a DHIS2 instance using Docker containers.
 From your terminal, run the following:

---seed flag to spin up a new DHIS2 2.35.0 instance seeded with data from the Sierra Leone demo database.
+Or spin up a new DHIS2 instance of a specific version seeded with data from the Sierra Leone demo database.

 Note: Once the